GHz detection rates and dynamic photon-number resolution with superconducting nanowire arrays: Conclusion

 \section{Conclusion}

-We demonstrate an SNSPD array composed of 14 individual pixels with a maximum system detection efficiency (SDE) of 90\% and an average single-pixel jitter of $\sim$\SI{20}{\pico\second}.
+In conclusion, we demonstrate an SNSPD array composed of 14 individual pixels with a maximum system detection efficiency (SDE) of 90\% and an average single-pixel jitter of $\sim$\SI{20}{\pico\second}.
 The detector is able to operate with SDE above 80\% up to \SI{400}{\mega\cps}, and shows a maximum count rate (MCR) of \SI{1.5}{\giga\cps}.
 These capabilities open up new prospects for single-photon applications, such as QKD, that require the highest efficiency detection at elevated detection rates \cite{grunenfelder2023fast}.
-We have presented a thorough analysis of the thermal cross-talk mechanism that is inherent to such designs, and estimate it to be lower than 0.015\% for the entire array.
+In fact, a similar device, that we fabricated and characterized, has already been exploited to demonstrate high-speed QKD, with secret-key rates exceeding \SI{60}{\mega\bps} over a distance of \SI{10}{\kilo \meter}~\cite{grunenfelder2023fast}.
 We investigate in depth the dynamic PNR capabilities of the array and demonstrate accurate state reconstruction for different photon-number statistics for a wide range of light inputs, imitating operation with photons with long coherence time, as is of interest for LOQC, GBS, and quantum repeater protocols.
 We show a 2\nobreakdash-photon fidelity of $74\%$ and $57\%$ for a 3\nobreakdash-photon state, which represent state-of-the-art results for fiber-coupled SNSPDs.
-Future work on this technology should focus on scaling up the number of pixels and on the development of practical cryogenic read-out schemes that could be closely coupled with the SNSPD array, enabling amplification and pre-processing of the output signals.
-Such devices would deliver unprecedented performances in terms of speed and photon-fidelities, and would help advance numerous single-photon applications.
+Such detectors could find immediate application in LOQC protocols where the capability to distinguish few photon-number states is sufficient -- that is, either `1' \textit{vs} `more than 1 photons'~\cite{o2007optical, ralph2010optical}.
+Scaling up the number of pixels and boosting the SDE even further, would allow these detectors to potentially compete with transition edge sensors (TES) in GBS experiments involving many-photon states at telecom wavelength~\cite{arrazola2021quantum, madsen2022quantum}, while allowing operations at much higher rates than what is currently possible.